The Tyler Graduate Program Experience

 Tyler offers graduate degrees in a rich, collegial environment on Temple University’s main campus in Philadelphia.

-Architecture and Environment Design (AED) Programs (MArch, MS)
+Architecture and Environmental Design (AED) Programs (MArch, MS)

 Two architecture building models resting on a white table.

-Through workshops, labs, design studios and collaboration, your graduate degree programs in Architecture, Landscape, Facilities Planning and City and Regional Planning will give you the knowledge and technical skills to help shape the built and natural environments of the future.
+Through workshops, labs, design studios and collaboration, your graduate degree programs in Architecture, Landscape Architecture, Facilities Planning, and City and Regional Planning will give you the knowledge and technical skills to help shape the built and natural environments of the future.

 Learn More.